drnic/promptcraft/README.md

 # Promptcraft

-Try out a new system prompt on your conversations.
+Try out new system prompts on your existing conversations.
 Over and over until you're happy.

 The `promptcraft` CLI let's you replay a conversation between a user and an AI assistant, but with a new system prompt.